 Here are a few Local SEO tools that we use day in and day out.

 - Yelp: Yelp is like a less important Google business listing.
 Like GMB, you want to create an accurate, comprehensive business listing replete with detailed information, relevant business categories and keywords, and good photos.
 Reviews matter here as well, so it’s important to have a reputation management plan in place.
-For a slightly more in depth guide, check out this resource from Search Engine Journal.

 - Yext: All directory listings are not created equal.
 After Google My Business (far and away the most important), and some secondary listings like Yext, we don’t see a ton of value in managing the others individually.
 That’s where Yext comes in.
 We use Yext as our directory listing platform, which helps to ensure consistent and accurate information across 60+ other directories like Bing Places, City Pages, Yellow Pages, and more.
 With Yext, we’re able to fill out the information for a business location in a single place, and then sync that information across a wide network.
 This saves time by consolidating access in a single place, and boosts Local SEO by making it easy to get NAP consistency in those listings.
-You can run a free diagnostic report to see how your business looks across the 60+ directory listings available through Yext.

-How Do You Measure Local SEO Performance?
+How to Measure Local SEO?

 Here are 3 tips for measuring Local SEO performance.
 The first two are specific to Google My Business and the third is specific to Yext.

 - Add UTM parameters to your website links in your Google business listing so you can isolate that traffic within Google Analytics.
 Your parameters for source and medium should still be google and organic so that traffic will roll up in Organic search traffic channel, but add a campaign like utm_campaign=gmb_locationname so you can see this traffic in the Campaign reporting section of GA.
 Here’s an example of what that looks like below.
+Or, check out this step by step guide to add UTM tags to Google My Business.

 - Record your Google My Business insights data each month so you can measure performance on a month over month and year over year basis.
 It’s especially helpful to measure Discovery vs. Direct search visibility (ideally driving a greater share of the former over time), as well as calls, direction requests, clicks to the website, and photo views.
 Here’s an example of the Customer Actions reports, where we can see activity taking place on the listing like direction requests and calls.